 Google has become a major provider of mapping services.
-Google doesn’t make its street data available directly, but instead uses it to provide services.
+Google doesn’t make its street data available directly but instead uses it to provide services.
 These services are provided through products such as Google Maps, Google Earth, and various APIs.
 In 2008, Google released a tool called Google Map Maker to encourage individuals to submit or correct feature information.
 This is similar in concept to the manner in which OSM derives much of its data.
 Google retired Map Maker in 2017 in favor of its "Local Guides" program.
 As a "Local Guide" you can contribute reviews of businesses or places, upload photos and suggest a new place.
 Recently they also began to add capabilities to allow users to report issues with roadway geometry and missing roads.
 Local Guide contributions are all made directly in the Google Maps interface.
 Take a look at these comparisons between OSM and Google in regards to the services they provide and their user contributions programs.
 One should note these comparisons are published on the OSM Wiki site so they may be a bit biased.

 Complete the following tasks:

-- Watch the following YouTube video on Google’s Ground Truth Project.
+- Watch this presentation on Google’s Ground Truth Project.
 Please allow 40 minutes to view the entire video.

 Submit a write-up in M.S.
-Word format (no more than 500 words) to Assignment 2-1 in Canvas which addresses the following 4 items:
+Word format (no more than 500 words) to Assignment 2-1 in Canvas which addresses the following items:

-- What do you find most interesting about Google processes for collecting and correcting the data it displays on its maps and uses to support the other services it provides?
-(4 points)
+- What do you find most interesting about Google's processes for collecting and correcting the data it displays on its maps and uses to support the other services it provides?
+(3 points)

 The TIGER database was first created in preparation for the 1990 decennial census.
 In creating TIGER, not only did the Census Bureau produce the first nationwide map of roadways, it also incorporated topographical context which defined the relationship between road features as indicated in its name: Topologically Integrated Geographic Encoding and Referencing database.